Skip to main content

 Never Assume a Wall is Non-Load-Bearing

-We've seen too many DIY disasters where homeowners removed a 'non-load-bearing' wall and ended up with sagging ceilings or cracked drywall.
-The only way to know for certain is to get a structural engineer involved.
-They'll look at the framing, calculate loads, and tell us what we're dealing with.
+We've seen too many DIY disasters—especially in 1950s CBS block homes across Pinellas Park and Disston Heights—where homeowners removed a 'non-load-bearing' wall and ended up with sagging ceilings or cracked drywall.
+The only way to know for certain is to get a licensed structural engineer involved.
+They'll look at the framing, calculate loads per Florida Building Code Section 2308, and tell us what we're dealing with.
 The $800-$1,500 engineering fee is cheap insurance against a $30,000 structural repair.

 Beam Lead Time

-Steel beams are fabricated to order based on the engineer's specifications.
+Steel beams—W8x10, W10x12, or W12x14 depending on span—are fabricated to order based on the engineer's specifications.
 Expect 2-3 weeks from order to delivery.
-We order the beam during permitting so it arrives when we're ready to install.
-LVL and glulam beams (engineered wood) are sometimes available locally with shorter lead times, but steel is more common for residential openings.
+We order the beam during permitting so it arrives when our crew is ready to install.
+LVL beams (Weyerhaeuser Microllam or Boise Cascade Versa-Lam in 3-ply or 4-ply configurations) and glulam beams are sometimes available locally with shorter lead times, but steel is more common for residential openings over 12 feet.

 Open Floor Plan Cost in St. Petersburg